elbosso/trojan_source_rc3_2021/README.md

 ### What needed to be done?

-* Craft SQL statements that seem to a human reviewer than they are interpreted by the DBMS
+* Craft SQL statements that appear differently to a human reviewer from how they are interpreted by the DBMS
 * Those SQL statements must not trigger any syntax violation exceptions when trying to get them executed by the DBMS

 ### What did I do?